Nepali quake victim, found after 80-hour ordeal, laments his rescue

 PINNED BY DEBRIS

-Khanal arrived in Kathmandu last Wednesday from DhakaBang, a village in the western hills of Nepal.
+Khanal arrived in Kathmandu last Wednesday from of DhakaBang, a village in the western hills of Nepal.

 He was confident that the job in Dubai, which also came with food and accommodation, would pay him enough to be debt-free in six months.